Compatible with Access versions 2003 and later

-Please notice that 'data' is the Table Name, 'code' is the Field Name.
-Please replace them with your own Table Name and Field Name.
+Please notice that 'data' is the Table name, 'code' is the Field name.

-8. Right click the field you want to display Maxicode barcode.
+8. Right click the field you want to display barcode.
 Choose Properties from context menu.
-Apply typeface "BcsMaxicode" to the field as font name.
+Apply font typeface BCSQRCode to the field.

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.